 DANCING AT A ROMANIAN WEDDING PARTY

-A simple Hora Mare (Big Hora).
+A simple Hora mare (Big Hora).
 STEP-STEP-STEP-TOUCH, then the same in the opposite direction, sawtooth-style.
 Though it’s the pattern most widely known in Romania, there are many regional variations.

 How about the folk who can’t afford a big wedding?
 Dance local to canned music!